 Please note that we have manual wheelchairs for use in the house, garden and farmyard.
 They can be booked in advance by calling 01246 565430 (accessibility option #3), and can be collected from the house entrance underneath the flagpole.

 The farmyard entrance is at the top of the main car park.
 A lift and a ramp give access to all parts of the farmyard.
 Please be aware that the playground is a woodland site with uneven terrain and a soft bark surface.
 The paddocks and picnic area are accessible via a gently sloping footpath.

 There are adapted toilets near the house entrance, in the Carriage House restaurant in the Stables, and in the farmyard.
 There are no adapted toilets in the garden.

 There is also a registered Changing Places facility near the house entrance, which is over 12sqm.
 Please click here for more information about Changing Places facilities.

 The Kissing Gate was installed in 1999, allowing access to the park from Baslow.
 It allows wheelchair access to the park without leaving a gap through which grazing stock might escape.

 The shops, Carriage House and Cavendish restaurants are fully accessible; although space is limited inside the garden shop.

 Farm shop and café

-We hope you found all the information necessary in relation to accessibility above.
-However, if you have any other questions, or would like to contact us in advance of your visit, please call the bookings office on 01246 565430.
+We hope you found the information you need above.
+However, if you have any other questions, or would like to contact us in advance of your visit, please call the bookings office on 01246 565430 (accessibility option #5)